ricoberger/vault-secrets-operator/README.md

 ```

 The Vault Namespace, which is used to get the secret in the above example will be `my/root/ns/team1`.

+The operator can also be restricted to only reconcile secrets where the `spec.vaultNamespace` field is the same as the `VAULT_NAMESPACE` environment variable.
+For this the `VAULT_RESTRICT_NAMESPACE` environment variable must be set to `true`.
+When this feature is enabled the operator can not be used with nested namespaces.

 ### Propagating labels